OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Evaluation

 \subsection{Evaluation Setup}

-\textbf{Task.} We consider the image classification task: given an image, predict a class label from a set of predefined class categories.
+\textbf{Task.} We consider the image classification task provided with its well-separation property~\citep{yang2020closer}: given an image, predict a class label from a set of predefined class categories.
 We assume that each image has a unique ground-truth class label.